Happy Easter everyone!|

 The landing was interesting.
 The basket tips on its side and we drag along the desert floor while lying on our backs.
-Below is the basket, we had to crawl out of it in the position that is show in the picture.
-That is our Hungarian pilot in the picture as well.
+Below is a picture of us just after landing.
+We had to crawl out of it in the position that is show in the picture.

 Got back to the hotel around 8:30.
 I had breakfast and then headed out for the day.
 I snapped the picture below as I was leaving the hotel.
 It's the Burj Khalifa during the day this time.

 Dubai is an immaculately clean city with one of the lowest crime rates in the world.
 About 90% of this city appears to be brand new.
 One of the prettiest parts of the city is Dubai Creek.
 You can take cruises down the creek in old Dhows.

 Jumeriah Mosque is said to be the most photographed mosque in all of Dubai.
 So as not to ruin the statistic, I snapped a photo.
 It's prettier at night when it's drowned in flood lights.